regharris/ecommerce/README.md

 Site should validate for HTML & CSS validity as well as WCAG 2.0 AA web accessibility.

 **The website must have the following pages:**
     **Home Page:** There should be an image slideshow.
 The rest of the home page content is up to you.
+DONE

     **Products Page:** This page should be a visual list at least 12 products on your site.
 Each product should show a photo, name, price and a quick description.
 This page should allows the user to filter by product type and price

     **Contact Page:** There should be a form that has a place for users to enter their name, email, add a comment, and anything else that you feel would be helpful for your website.

 **Visual requirements:**